GTPB/ADER19F/pages/tutorial-seurat-mca.md

 ## Dimensional reduction

 In *Seurat*, principal component analysis is done on scaled expression data.
-The `ScaleData` function performs this step, and also allows to regress out common sources of technical variation, such as the total UMI counts per cell or the percentage of mitochondrial RNA.
+The <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">ScaleData</span> function performs this step, and also allows to regress out common sources of technical variation, such as the total UMI counts per cell or the percentage of mitochondrial RNA.

 ```r